LIN810116/jenkins-server/docs/source/setting_up_automation_pipeline.rst

    #. **stage('Install Dependencies')**: install Python dependencies using requirements.txt if the requirements.txt file exists in the project root
    #. **stage ('Test')**: Run tests from test module
    #. **stage('Build docs')**: Build Sphinx documentation
-   #. **stage("Deploy Docs")**: Deploy built documentation to the ``gh-pages`` branch. **gh-pages** is a special branch for hosting your static build on Github pages (GitHub's static contents hosting service).
+   #. **stage("Deploy Docs")**: Deploy built documentation to GitHub Page.
+The build will be pushed to a special branch named ``gh-pages`` as the source for GitHub Pages

       .. important::

-         Everything hosted on Github pages will be public accessible even if the repository is private.
+         Everything hosted on Github pages will be publicly accessible even if the repository is private.

 #. **Apply** then **Save**
 #.
-Build can also be manually triggered by clicking **Build Now** from the Jenkins project page.
+The pipeline can now be triggered by clicking **Build Now** from the Jenkins project page.
+   If you also want trigger the pipeline by Github events (e.g. push, merge, etc.), you need to add a `webhook <https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks>`_ to your gitHub repository (see :ref:`Adding webhook to GitHub repository <Adding webhook to GitHub repository>`)

    .. figure:: ./_static/images/build_now.PNG
       :align: center

+.. _Adding webhook to GitHub repository:

 Adding webhook to GitHub repository
 ===================================